pnp/prompt-pulse/Documentation/Overview.md

 - 6 x Power Automate flows.
 - 3 x SharePoint lists for data storage

+Separate Dataverse for Teams solution for integration with Prompt Buddy containing 1 Power Automate flow.

 For more details on what each of these does please check out the [Architecture](Architecture.md) documentation.

 ## The App